 SNAP benefits are paid through Electronic Benefit Transfer (EBT) cards that can only be used to buy food.
 Most states make one distribution per month, although some split the benefit into multiple distributions.
 Recipients can use SNAP to buy their groceries at authorized retailers including grocery stores, discount stores, bodegas, and farmers markets that accept EBT.
-Generally, SNAP benefits cannot be used to buy hot meals or prepared foods, such as fast food or takeout pizza, unless a state has a Restaurant Meal Program (RMP) where recipients who are elderly, disabled, or homeless can purchase prepared food at approved locations.
+Generally, SNAP benefits cannot be used to buy hot meals or prepared foods, such as fast food or takeout pizza, unless a state has a Restaurant Meal Program allowing recipients who are elderly, disabled, or homeless to purchase prepared food at approved locations.

 Can SNAP Be Used on Campus?

 Campus stores may be eligible if approved to take SNAP benefits; however, stores must meet certain requirements, including selling a mixture of foods.
 SNAP cannot be used to pay for college cafeteria meals because SNAP generally can’t be used to purchase prepared meals unless a state has a Restaurant Meal Plan and the specific student qualifies for it based on homelessness or disability.
 If students live in a dorm and receive more than half of their meals from a meal plan, they are not eligible for SNAP.
 Due to the pandemic, the EBT online purchasing pilot program expanded across almost all states—allowing SNAP recipients to buy food online from certain grocery stores including Amazon and Walmart.

 What Are the Income and Asset Requirements for SNAP?